Sammy-is-a-dude/WHSTechNotes/journal.md

 How can you balance being open and collaborative in online spaces (like working with others on coding projects) while still protecting your privacy?

 By doing it with people you trust.

+# October 21, 2024

+AI helps improve the mechanics in prostetic limbs and transport for blind people.
+AI harms people by making people lazy and ruining people's jobs like writers, aritsts, animators, and gamedevelopers.

+# October 28, 2024

+Computer science helps the election by counting the votes certaint people have.

+# November 12, 2024

+Searching up answers.
+Google has helped me with questions that i struggle with.
+It also helps me with finding epic pfps.

+Politics.